oauthstuff/draft-oauth-rar/main.md

 ## Relationship to "resource" parameter

 The `resource` authorization request parameter as defined in [@!RFC8707] can be used to further determine the resources where the requested scope can be applied.
-The  `resource` parameter does not have any impact on the way the AS processes the `authorization_details` parameter.
+The  `resource` parameter does not have any impact on the way the AS processes the `authorization_details` authorization request parameter.

 # Authorization Response